Comprehensive Guide to Small Animal Care

 Avoid Harmful Foods:

 Toxic Foods: Be aware of foods that are toxic to your pet.
 For example, chocolate, caffeine, and onions are harmful to most small animals.
+Make sure you understand safe foods for rabbits and guinea pigs to avoid any health risks.

 Moderation: Treats should be given sparingly to avoid obesity and nutritional imbalances.